nneverlander/etnpool/README.md

-cryptonote-universal-pool
+node-cryptonote-pool
 ====================

-High performance Node.js (with native C addons) mining pool for CryptoNote based coins such as Bytecoin, DuckNote, Monero, QuazarCoin, Boolberry, Dashcoin, etc..
+High performance Node.js (with native C addons) mining pool for CryptoNote based coins such as Electroneum, Monero, Bytecoin, QuazarCoin, HoneyPenny, etc..
 Comes with lightweight example front-end script which uses the pool's AJAX API.